2018 Coke Zero Sugar 400

 The 2018 Coke Zero Sugar 400 was a Monster Energy NASCAR Cup Series race held on July 7, 2018, at Daytona International Speedway in Daytona Beach, Florida.
-Contested over 168 laps—extended from 160 laps due to an overtime finish with two attempts for the first time since 2011, on the 2.5 mi superspeedway, it was the 18th race of the 2018 Monster Energy NASCAR Cup Series season.
-Erik Jones scored his first career win in the Monster Energy NASCAR Cup Series and for the first time in a decade, Toyota and Joe Gibbs Racing had won a July race at Daytona.
+Contested over 168 laps – extended from 160 laps due to two overtime finish attempts – on the 2.5 mi superspeedway, it was the 18th race of the 2018 Monster Energy NASCAR Cup Series season.
+Erik Jones scored his first NASCAR Cup Series win, taking the first win for Toyota and Joe Gibbs Racing in a July Daytona race since 2008.

 It was the first race in NASCAR Cup Series history to have two female pit members.